Skip to main content

 Why do counsellors and psychotherapists need insurance

-With over 75% of people* reporting that their mental health has been impacted by the pandemic, counselling and psychotherapy services are more critical than ever.
+Over 75% of people reported that their mental health has been impacted by the pandemic.1 This means counselling and psychotherapy services are more critical than ever.
 However, like any profession involving direct contact with clients, there is high exposure to risk.
+Any of these incidents could lead to a legal claim being made against you:

-As a practising therapist, it's important to choose the right insurance policy to ensure both you and your clients have adequate protection.
-Counselling insurance protects professional counsellors and psychotherapists from the risks associated with delivering services and advice.
+As a practising therapist, it's important to choose the right insurance policy.
+This ensures both you and your clients have adequate protection.
+Counselling insurance protects professional counsellors and psychotherapists.
+It covers against the risks associated with delivering your services and giving advice.

 Professional body requirement